Will Ospreay: Transition to heavyweight (2018–2020)

 Ospreay participated in the 2019 edition of Best of the Super Juniors, where he won his block with a record of 7–2, advancing to the final.
 In the preliminary rounds, he suffered losses against long-time rivals Robbie Eagles and El Phantasmo.
-On 5 June Ospreay defeated Shingo Takagi to win the tournament for the second time, earning an IWGP Junior Heavyweight Championship match at Dominion.
+On 5 June, Ospreay defeated Shingo Takagi to win the tournament for the second time, earning an IWGP Junior Heavyweight Championship match at Dominion.
 The match between Ospreay and Shingo was awarded a 5.75 rating by Dave Meltzer of the Wrestling Observer Newsletter, the highest rating for a wrestling match in 2019.
-This was also the first match in which Shingo Takagi was pinned after his debut in NJPW.
-At Dominion, Ospreay defeated Dragon Lee and became IWGP Junior Heavyweight Championship for the third time in his career.
-With this wrestling match being awarded 5 stars, Dave Meltzer and Bryan Alvarez suggested that Will Ospreay has reached a point in his career where he is a serious contender for being the best wrestler in the world.
+This was also the first match in which Takagi was pinned after his debut in NJPW.
+At Dominion, Ospreay defeated Dragon Lee to win the IWGP Junior Heavyweight Championship for the third time in his career.
+With this wrestling match being awarded 5 stars, Dave Meltzer and Bryan Alvarez suggested that Ospreay had reached a point in his career where he was a serious contender for being the best wrestler in the world.
 After winning the title, Ospreay announced his intention to enter the G1 Climax 29 in his quest of bridging the gap between heavyweight and junior heavyweight wrestlers.
-Later that week, Ospreay was announced as a participant in the 2019 G1 Climax.
-Ospreay made his first IWGP Junior Heavyweight Championship title defense against Robbie Eagles at Southern Showdown in Melbourne.
+Later that week, Ospreay was announced as a participant in the G1, while also making his first title defence against Robbie Eagles at Southern Showdown in Melbourne.

 He started the G1 Climax campaign at G1 Climax in Dallas, where he was defeated by Lance Archer.
-He obtained his first win by defeating Sanada, but lost in the third round of the tournament against Kota Ibushi in a rematch from Wrestle Kingdom.
-Between the second and the thirds round, he suffered a legit injury that almost made him unable to participate further in the G1 Climax, but nevertheless, he managed to get cleared in a very short amount of time.
-Afterwards, Ospreay faced the leader of Chaos, Kazuchika Okada in the main events of Night 7 of the G1 Climax, yet lost in another well-received match.

-On 4 January 2020, at Wrestle Kingdom 14, Ospreay lost the IWGP Junior Heavyweight Championship to Hiromu Takahashi.
-He suffered an heel injury during the match, reportedly from landing on his feet when Takahashi dropped him from the top rope.
+He obtained his first win by defeating Sanada, but lost in the third round of the tournament against Kota Ibushi.
+Between the second and the third round, he suffered a legit injury that almost made him unable to participate further in the G1 Climax, but nevertheless, he managed to get cleared in a very short amount of time.
+Afterwards, Ospreay faced Chaos leader Kazuchika Okada in the main event of Night 7 of the G1 Climax, yet lost in another well-received match.
+On 4 January 2020, at Wrestle Kingdom 14, Ospreay lost the IWGP Junior Heavyweight Championship to Hiromu Takahashi, during which he suffered a heel injury, reportedly from landing on his feet when Takahashi dropped him from the top rope.